Today, you’re going to learn how to build an amazing design team.

 If you’re a large startup, hiring for each role would be an ideal scenario, but for early-stage startups, that’s not always a financially feasible solution.
 Keep in mind that roles and individuals don’t have to match up perfectly—one person can take on multiple roles.
 In small startups, it’s common to hire only one designer, and that individual takes on the triple role of design director, design manager and individual designer.

 Limited resources are one reason that many early-stage startups outsource their app design to a third party.
-Our own partnership with Glue is a great example of how a third-party team can help a startup bring their ideas to life through design:

 It’s important to arm your team with the best tools of the trade.